 There should be clear-cut and straight feedback on every employee’s performance.
 Employees should have the benefit of immediately knowing what they’re doing right and where they can improve.
 The performance evaluation can be inbuilt or can be provided by the team leader or manager.

 Scheduling own work

 The ability to schedule one’s own work bestows enrichment.
-Planning a schedule of which task is to be done when is an example of self- scheduling.
-Employees who work a routine job normally don’t get this flexibility, whereas employees who are into creative fields can schedule their own calendars.
+Planning a schedule of which task is to be done and when is an example of self-scheduling.
+Employees who work a routine job normally don’t get this flexibility, whereas employees who are in creative fields can schedule their own calendars.

 Job enrichment enables an employee to learn more.
 The employees should feel that their career progression graph is improving by saying in the organization.

 Control over resources

 One characteristic of job enrichment is that the employees should have control over their expenses and resources.

 Job enrichment offers unique features or qualities as opposed to other jobs.

 Job enrichment holds the person concerned with the results.
 The employee who has done the work will be held accountable and receive feedback accordingly.